zkan/data-engineering-bootcamp/iac/postgresql/README.md

 This Terraform project sets up a PostgreSQL database instance on Google Cloud SQL along with a database.

-## Prerequisites

-Before running the Terraform project, ensure you have:

-- A Google Cloud Platform (GCP) account and project.
-- A billing account linked to the project.
-- Terraform CLI installed.

 ## Setting up

 1. Set up GCP authentication.